Béziers: Transport

 Road: The A9 autoroute between Italy and Spain skirts Béziers.
 The final link in the A75 autoroute between Pézenas and the A9 was completed in December 2010 and provides direct links to Clermont-Ferrand and Paris.

 Rail: The Gare de Béziers is a railway station with connections to Toulouse, Montpellier, Bordeaux, Marseille, Paris, Barcelona and several regional destinations.
 TGV trains stop in Béziers, but the tracks between Montpellier and Spain are not yet high-speed tracks.

 Air: Béziers Cap d'Agde Airport (previously Béziers-Agde-Vias Airport), owned by the Chamber of commerce and industry, provides connections to destinations in northern Europe.
 Following an extension to the runway which was completed in March 2007, Ryanair began flights to and from Bristol Airport in March 2008, and later to London Stansted and London Luton Airport.
 Current (January 2013) destinations from this airport with Ryanair are Bristol, London Luton Airport, Paris Beauvais, Oslo Rygge, Manchester, Edinburgh, Weeze Airport and Stockholm Skavsta, while Flybe serves Southampton.
+The nearest major airport is Montpellier - Méditerranée Airport, located 76 km north east of Béziers.

 Canal: Primarily used today by trip boats and plaisanciers, the Canal du Midi is still used commercially to carry Languedoc wine to Bordeaux for blending.
 The canals locks have a maximum length of 30 m, slightly less than the 38.5 m adopted under the later Freycinet standard.
-Although parts of the River Orb are navigable, they river is interrupted by a number of impassable weirs.
+Although parts of the River Orb are navigable, the river is interrupted by a number of impassable weirs.

 Sport

-Béziers' rugby union team is AS Béziers Hérault, the football team is AS Béziers (2007) who play in Championnat National 2.
+Béziers' rugby union team is AS Béziers Hérault, the football team is AS Béziers (2007) which plays in Championnat National 2.
+The women's volleyball team, the Béziers Angels, won the national LNV Ligue A Féminine in 2018.